nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 {{< figure src="org-mode-this-is-the-way.jpg" caption="<span class=\"figure-number\">Figure 1: </span>It is the way, at least for me" width="50%" >}}

-As of Friday, March 31, 2023
+As of Saturday, April  1, 2023
- I have `3627` org files in my ~/org directory.
-Most of these (`2596`) are _time-series_ or _daily_ files.
+ I have `3629` org files in my ~/org directory.
+Most of these (`2598`) are _time-series_ or _daily_ files.
 My personal journal (under `~/org/journal`), my daily work logs, and recurring meetings (under `~/org/roam/daily`).
 Not all of those files actually live there, I symlink some directories in to place.
 I don't often do this sort of setup, and it's a bit of a mess.
 I hope I wrangle it into something more easily reproducible some day.

 I have `14` org-roam-capture-templates and `68` org-roam-dailies-capture-templates.